Gradient Inversion Attack on Graph Neural Networks

-{ \begin{proof} We show the proof for a GCN layer, the proof for GraphSAGE is similar and is deferred to the appendix.
-For a GCN layer, the aggregated input at the target node can be recovered from the gradients with respect to the weights of the first layer by writing the following equations
+\begin{proof} We show the proof for a GCN layer.
+For a GCN layer, the aggregated input at the target node can be reconstructed from the gradients with respect to the weights of the first layer by writing the following equations